Triscus/EuroshieldGranular/README.md

 `C:\Program Files (x86)\Arduino\hardware\teensy\avr\libraries\Audio`

-You should be able to use the sketch by default.
+You should be able to use the sketch by default, the length of the sample is ~725 ms.

 To use the modified library look out for the definitions at the beginning of the code

 ## TFT/Serial Out
 My Euroshield uses a ILI9342 TFT to display the values, but the relevant parts of the code are commented out by default.
-Per Default is a Serial Out which prints out the values of both Voices every second.
+Default is a Serial Out which prints out the values of both Voices every second.
 Look out for the Definitions at the beginning.

 The TFT commands should be compatible with the Adafruit libraries.

 ## Known Issues
 * There's still a clicking sound when the playback of a grain stops (I think).
 It's clearly audible when using waveforms (e.g. from a VCO) as an audio input.
 Haven't noticed it when using an audio book as the audio source.
 * I used a Teensy 3.5 for this sketch, at the moment I cannot test it with a Teensy 3.2

 ## ToDo
 * Add Option to use a Trigger to start Sampling
 * Adding SD-Card support
 * Add Effects